sabbour/service-fabric-linux-vnet/README.md

 # Introduction

-This guide will help you create a Secured Linux Service Fabric cluster that runs inside an **existing** Virtual Network and subnet using the Azure CLI.
+This guide will help you create a Secured Linux Service Fabric cluster that runs inside an **existing** Virtual Network and Subnet using the Azure CLI.

+> The template is based on the [sample published here](https://github.com/Azure-Samples/service-fabric-cluster-templates/tree/master) and is modified to provision into an existing Virtual Network and Subnet.

+>This guide assumes you already have a Virtual Network created with a Subnet where you want to deploy Service Fabric.
+If not, you need to create the Virtual Network and Subnet first and specify the values below.

 ## Steps

-This guide assumes you already have a Virtual Network created with a subnet where you want to deploy Service Fabric.
-If not, you need to create the Virtual Network and subnet first and specify the values below.

 1. Specify variable values